LeDucSAS/VertexServerManager/README.md

 * Windows - Planned
 * MacOS - Not planned yet

+> **Note**
+> The script ends after executing each command, it does not run as a process persistently or a service.

 ## Purpose and functional specification
 This tool should be able to